The Department for Work and Pensions (DWP) abolished the discretionary Social Fund in April 2013.

 This is a discretionary scheme administered by local authorities.
-A discretionary scheme means it provides grants that do not have to be repaid and provides a better service to vulnerable members of the local community.
+A discretionary scheme means that it provides grants that do not have to be repaid and provides a better service to vulnerable members of the local community.

-Local authorities will have discretion on where in their organisation they process applications (Revenue & Benefits, Social Work, Housing etc) and how they link to existing services.
+Local authorities have discretion on where in their organisation they process applications (Revenue & Benefits, Social Work, Housing etc) and how they link to existing services.

 A Community Care Grant aims to help people on benefits who may have to go into care unless they get some support to stay at home.
 Or, if they are leaving any form of care and need help to set-up their own home.
 It can also help families facing exceptional pressures, with one-off items, like a cooker or a washing machine.